hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 > **Note:** The planned home position has no impact on flying the mission.
 The actual home position of a vehicle is set by the vehicle itself when arming.

-The planned home point is added to the map at the location of the vehicle (shown as a circle with the text “**P**”).
+The planned home point is added to the map at the location of the vehicle (shown as a circle with the text "**P**").
 If no vehicle is connected a placeholder is added along with the first waypoint.

 The point can be moved via drag/drop, or its position can be set using the **Set Home to Map Center** button.